Why La Masía?

 La Masía means The Farmhouse in Catalonia, my home region, and our winery is designed to resemble a classic Catalan farmhouse.
 My family has grown grapes in Spain since the 17th century and our philosophy has always been to produce a wine as an extension of farming the vineyard.

-Bright classic color and nose, reminiscent of raspberries and black cherries, with savory notes of orange peel and sage, sandalwood and sassafras.
-The palate has scents of violets and orange blossoms, with soft tannins that promise a long life.
+Beautiful cherry color and luscious nose reminiscent of raspberries and orange peel, sassafras and violets.
+The palate shows notes of lavender and faded roses, with a floral quality and soft tannins that make the wine so appealing and easy to drink.
 It will continue to develop for another 10-15 years, maybe more.
 Serve at cellar temperature, between 58-60° F.

 Named after the late patriarch of the Torres family, this sustainable vineyard is located in the Green Valley — the coolest, foggiest region of the Russian River, only ten miles from the Pacific.
 Planted in the European-style high density of over 2,000 vines/acre, the yields are low and labor intensive; but the vines live longer and the grapes acquire better balance and greater concentration, as well as more elegance and finesse.

-The grapes were harvested September 5-13, hand-sorted, destemmed and fermented in small stainless steel tanks using our own indigenous yeast.
-The wine was aged in premium French oak barrels, 30% new, coopered by Remond, Rousseau and Marchive from the forests of Bertranges and Central France.
-It was bottled, unfined and unfiltered, in August 2019.
+The grapes were harvested September 4-14, hand-sorted, destemmed and fermented in small stainless steel tanks using our own indigenous yeast.
+The wine was aged in premium French oak barrels, 36% new, coopered by Remond, Rousseau and Marchive from the forests of Vosges and Central France.
+It was bottled, unfined and unfiltered, in August 2020.